‘Days Of Our Lives’ Spoilers: Deimos’ Explosive Rage Will Affect One Character

 — JA (@jafarm1991) January 16, 2017

 The latest spoilers state that Dario might get injured after Deimos pulls his next move.
-Days of Our Lives might have suspected that while Chad and Sonny are trying to take a more peaceful approach as to not get caught up in a ton of drama, Dario will react and that’s when he will find himself in trouble.
+Days of Our Lives fans might have suspected that while Chad and Sonny are trying to take a more peaceful approach as to not get caught up in a ton of drama, Dario will react — and that’s when he will find himself in trouble.

 As stated, it’s not surprising to Days of Our Lives viewers that Sonny would want to duck out of the drama after all of the baiting.

 An earlier Days of Our Lives spoilers post said that Sonny might meet his end after he gets a hold of the amulet, which Deimos is after to ward off evil.
-Days of Our Lives fans know that he also wants to expose Deimos and tell Nicole, “something” that could change her views on him.
+Days of Our Lives fans know that he also wants to expose Deimos and tell Nicole “something” that could change her views on him.
 However, now that Sonny is hoping to back off of Deimos, his life might be spared, which leads everyone’s favorite bad guy to Dario.

-As it stands right now, spoilers have said that Gabi and Abigail are worried about how this will all come to ahead and hatch a plan to correct all of this, if they can help it.
+As it stands right now, spoilers have said that Gabi and Abigail are worried about how this will all come to a head and hatch a plan to correct all of this, if they can help it.
 As far as the data goes, Myron is in control of it, so Abigail will be using her sex appeal to get a hold of the files in order to delete them.
 Additionally, the ladies are hoping to destroy the device completely so that the families will stop fighting over it.

 ‘Days of Our Lives’ Spoilers: Vengeful Anna Shoots Steve by Mistake – Eric Helps Hope –… https://t.co/E6Qc4Bbn8X pic.twitter.com/KMn6M4aGN5